What is the OLNA?

 How should students prepare for the OLNA?

-- All students who are required to complete the OLNA have accesses to revision materials via https://olna.com.au/.
+- All students who are required to complete the OLNA have access to revision materials via https://olna.com.au/.
 Log-in details will be sent to the @newman email address for the relevant students.
 It is suggested that students dedicate 30 minutes—ideally twice a week—to completing activities via the website.
 This will ensure students are familiar with the format of the assessments and question styles.
-Students are encouraged to request feedback on their revision attempts from the relevant teachers.
+Students are encouraged to request feedback on their revision attempts from teachers.

-- As a reflection of Newman College’s Vision for Learning, students are encouraged to adopt a growth mindset by working collaboratively with their teachers to tackle challenges in their learning.
+- As a reflection of Newman College’s Vision for Learning, students are encouraged to adopt a growth mindset by working collaboratively with their Teachers to tackle challenges in their learning.
 This includes completing all work and homework tasks to a high standard and taking feedback on board to grow their skills.